Internal Linking for SEO – Beginners Guide

 2. The Equity Transfer (PageRank)

 “PageRank” is the algorithm Google was built on.
-While they don’t show us the score anymore, the math still works.
+While they do not show us the score anymore, the math still works.
 Think of your Homepage as a bucket of water (Authority).
 Every external backlink fills that bucket.
 Internal links are the pipes that distribute that water to your other pages.
+The original PageRank algorithm by Larry Page and Sergey Brin established this equity-distribution model in 1998.
+Understanding how PageRank works in the context of modern site architecture is essential for building an effective link graph.

-- The Damping Factor: Google doesn’t pass 100% of the authority.
+- The Damping Factor: Google does not pass 100% of the authority.
 There is a “damping factor” (usually estimated around 0.85).
-This means every time a link passes through a page, a little bit of authority evaporates.
+This means every time a link passes through a page, a portion of authority evaporates.

 - The Strategy: You must create the shortest possible path from your “Power Pages” (Homepage) to your “Money Pages” (Conversion pages) to minimize authority loss.